Skip to main contentArrow Right

 What is customer SSO?

-Customer SSO enables users from outside an organization, such as clients, business partners, or tenants, to authenticate once and access multiple connected applications.
-It establishes trust between your apps and an identity provider (IdP) using standards like Security Assertion Markup Language (SAML), OpenID Connect (OIDC), or Open Authorization (OAuth 2.0).
+Customer SSO enables users from outside your organization (clients, business partners, tenants) to authenticate once and access multiple connected applications.
+It establishes trust between your apps and an identity provider (IdP) using standards like SAML, OIDC, or OAuth 2.0.

-Unlike workforce SSO, which manages employee access within an enterprise, customer SSO handles a wide range of external audiences with disparate IdPs, branding needs, and security expectations.
-Workforce SSO is built around assumptions of greater visibility and control over the user base, whereas customer SSO needs greater flexibility to accommodate this variety.
+Unlike workforce SSO, which manages employee access within a single enterprise, customer SSO handles external audiences with disparate IdPs, branding needs, and security expectations.
+Workforce SSO assumes greater visibility and control over the user base; customer SSO needs the flexibility to accommodate variety.

-• Federation protocols – SAML and OIDC allow trust relationships between apps and identity providers, empowering identity federation for better security and efficiency.
+• Federation protocols: SAML and OIDC allow trust relationships between apps and identity providers, enabling identity federation.

-• Self-service onboarding – Customer SSO lets customer admins configure and test their own SSO connection, reducing developer and/or technical overhead and improving UX.
+• Self-service onboarding: Customer admins configure and test their own SSO connection, reducing developer overhead.

 How do the best SSO solutions work?

-Here are the general steps for Service Provider (SP) initiated SSO:
+Here are the steps for Service Provider (SP)-initiated SSO:

 Fig: How SP-initiated SSO works